Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 • Organic oval shape: preserves the natural shape of the ironstone concretion, without forced geometry

-• 23.75 carats: weight includes matrix and opal.
+• 23.75 carats: the weight includes matrix and opal.
 The substantial presence of the piece is notable in jewelry

 Jewelry Applications